charanravi-online/Python-DSA/README.md

 1. Okay, so imagine you're on an roadtrip, and you want to know how long it would take.
 It could take around\
    4 to 6 hours, depending on traffic and road conditions.\

-   The Big O Notation would be saying "At most it'll take 6 hours".\
+   - The Big O Notation would be saying "At most it'll take 6 hours".\
    Observe that it is the worst case scenario.

-   The Theta Notation (Θ) on the other hand would say "It'll take between 4 ot 6 hours."\
+   - The Theta Notation (Θ) on the other hand would say "It'll take between 4 ot 6 hours."\
    Observe that it gives a more precise range , showing both the minimum and maximum times.

 2. So, while Big O gives you the upper limit, Theta gives you a range that's closer to reality, showing both the best and worst-case scenarios.

+## Omega-Notation
+1. Just as Big O represents asymptotic upper bound of a function, Omega Notation (Ω) provides asymtotic lower bound of a function.
+2. What this means is it gives the best case scenario of a function.
+3. To understand this better, imagine you're planning another road trip, and this time you know it's going to take at least 4 hours,\
+   but it could take longer depending on the traffic and road conditions.\
+   - Big O Notation would be saying, "At most it'll take 6 hours."\
+     It gives you the maximum time you'll spend on the road.
+   - Theta Notation would say "It'll take between 4 to 6 hours."\
+     It gives you a range, showing both the minimum and maximum time it could take.
+   - Omega Notation would say, "It'll take at least 4 hours."\
+     It gives you the minimum time you'll spend on the road.
+4. So, Omgega notation focuses on the lower limit, giving you an idea of the best case scenario.\
+   It is also the least used notation among these three.